Last updated 12 February 2026

 - the possibilities of obtaining work or other subject matter within a reasonable time and at the ordinary commercial price

-- the amount and substantiality of the portion copied in relation to the whole thing (ss 40(2), 103C(2)).
+- the amount and substantiality of the portion copied in relation to whole thing (ss 40(2), 103C(2) Copyright Act).

 In the case of literary, dramatic and musical works, the Copyright Act provides further guidance as to what constitutes a fair dealing for purpose of research or study.
 For example, one whole work may be copied where the work is an article in a periodical (s 40(3)).
+In the case of literary, dramatic or musical works published in an edition of 10 pages or more, a reasonable portion is considered to be 10% of the total number of pages or one chapter, whichever is the greater (s 10(2)).

 Criticism or review

-When a Part III work, audio-visual material or an adaptation of a work is copied without permission, it will not be an infringement if the purpose of the copying is for criticism or review, so long as there is sufficient acknowledgement (ss 41, 103A Copyright Act).
+When a Part III work, audiovisual material or an adaptation of a work is copied without permission, it will not be an infringement if the purpose of the copying is for criticism or review so long as there is sufficient acknowledgement (ss 41, 103A Copyright Act).

-Reporting of news
+Reporting of the news

 Legal advice and judicial proceedings